 The classification of a More Data field equal to 0 in an Ack, BlockAck and Multi-STA BlockAck frame as an event that terminates a TWT SP is only possible when both STAs have indicated support of transmitting or receiving the frame with a nonzero More Data subfield, which is indicated in the More Data Ack subfield of the QoS Info field of frames they transmit (see 11.2.2 (Power management in a non-DMG infrastructure network)).

+If the Trigger frame intended for a TWT scheduled STA contains a No Further Scheduled RU subfield equal to 1 in the Trigger Dependent User Info fields of the User Info fields with AID12 subfield corresponding to the STA, a STA can follow the rules defined in 27.14.2 (Power save with UORA) to determine an early TWT SP termination event.

 NOTE 2—A Trigger frame, sent by the TWT scheduling AP, is defined as intended for the TWT scheduled STA when the Trigger frame contains the AID of the STA in one of its Per User Info fields (see 27.5.3 (UL MU operation)), and can have in the TA field the MAC address of the AP or the(#11036, #13794) transmitted BSSID under the conditions defined in 27.5.3.2.3 (Allowed settings of the Trigger frame fields and UMRS Control subfield(#14137)).
 Otherwise, the Trigger frame is not intended for the STA.
-If the Trigger frame contains one or more RA-RUs(#11033) for which the STA can gain access according to 27.5.5 (UL OFDMA-based random access (UORA)) then the STA can follow the rules defined in 27.14.2 (Power save with UORA) to determine an early TWT SP termination event.

 27.14.2 Power save with UORA